RihanDcode/MohdRihan/README.md

-# Hi there 👋 I'm Danish Khan
+# Hi there 👋 I'm Mohd Rihan

 ## 💻 About Me
 - 🔭 I’m currently working on My Portfolio